MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/export-destinations.md

 # Export destinations

-The **Export destinations** page shows you all locations you’ve set up to export data to, and allows you to add new destinations.
-Additionally, it shows you all possible extensibility options currently available in Customer Insights.
-Get a quick overview, description and find out what you can do with each extensibility option to fully embrace the value of Customer Insights.
-Export unified profiles, measures and segments to the apps relevant for your business to further increase productivity.
+The **Export destinations** page shows you all locations you’ve set up to export data to.
+You can also add new destinations for export.
+Additionally, it shows extensibility options currently available in Customer Insights.
+Get a quick overview, description, and find out what you can do with each extensibility option.
+Export unified profiles, measures, and segments to supported apps relevant for your business.

 Go to **Admin** > **Export destinations** to find the following extensibility options: